 On the minus side, Ramgopal Varma loses the latter half of the film.
 At about the 65-minute mark, the film suddenly turns into a copy of The Exorcist (1973) with the wife becoming possessed by the dead girls spirit.
 Bollywood cinema will often outrightly borrow the plots of Hollywood counterparts and here Bhoot has fairly much copied the scenes from The Exorcist where Linda Blair taunts Jason Miller by imitating his dead mothers voice in having Urmila Matondka taunting psychiatrist Victor Banerjee, imitating the voice of his dying daughter.
 Director Varma also copied the plot of The Exorcist with his earlier film Raat (1992).
 This half of the film is less interesting than the first the effectively haunted mood that Varma has conjured earlier drops off and the film is taken over by a possession murder mystery with the dead woman trying to bring her murderer to justice.
 This does lead to a modestly effective ending with the wife making the murderer confess in front of the police by psychically suspending him over a set of spikes and a coda where he is sent to jail only to find the ghost waiting in his cell.

 Ramgopal Varma later made a sequel with Bhoot Returns (2012).
 There was a further Tamil-language version of the film made with Shock (2004).

 Ramgopal Varma has also directed a number of other Bollywood horror films with the likes of:- the possession film Raat (1992); the anthology Dana Zaroori Hai/You Must Be Scared (2006); the supernatural retribution film Darling (2007); the exorcism film Phoonk (2008); the monster movie Agyaat: The Unknown (2009); and Ice Cream (2014) and Ice Cream 2 (2014).

-Full film online in several parts beginning here (no English subs):-
+Film available online here (no English subs):-